 POPA will continue to negotiate agreements on behalf of the entire bargaining unit.

 POPA will once again be representing employees in meritorious grievances.
 Employees are still permitted to file pro se grievances.

 Requests to potentially file a grievance must be sent to firstname.lastname@example.org.
 Grievances must be filed within 20 calendar days of when one knew or should have know the aggrieved incident occurred, so requests to file grievances should be sent as soon as possible.
 POPA may not be able to handle a request for grievance filed too close to the 20 calendar day deadline.

 Errors called on an examiner:

-For dues-paying members, POPA is available to review and provide feedback for responses to alleged errors before the examiner submits them to management.
+For dues-paying members (dues-paying for purposes of error review means dues-paying prior to the date the office action on which the error is alleged was posted), POPA is available to review and provide feedback for responses to alleged errors before the examiner submits them to management.
 Requests for review must be submitted to email@example.com.
 Due to workload, resources and complexity of the alleged errors, sufficient time must be allowed for POPA to review the response prior to the response due date to management.

 Investigatory Meetings (IMs):

 POPA will represent any member of the bargaining unit.
 To request POPA representation at an IM, the employee must call the POPA hotline 571-272-7161 as soon as possible.